 12. How many consulates are there?
 The current Consuls are listed in Paulovia Consulates

 14. Can I use Paulovia stamps on my mail?
 Yes and no. They cannot be used for payment of postage outside the Secretariat boundaries of the Paulovia International Embassy or Diplomatic and Cultural Mission.
 They can be used worldwide as promotional or Cinderella labels on your mail at the bottom right or reverse of mail items.
-Only mail sent from the International Embassy or Philatelic Store have Paulovia stamps affixed that receive official cancellation or franking by the Paulovia Postal Service.
+Only mail sent from the International Embassy or Philatelic Bureau can have Paulovia stamps affixed which receive official cancellation or franking by the Paulovia Postal Service.

 15. Can I choose a future postage stamp design?
 Yes, all visitors to the paulovia.org can use Stamp Vote to let us know which subject you want to appear on future stamp issues.

 16. Can I buy a Paulovia National Flag?
 Professionally sewn flags in various sizes are available from the world renowned flag maker MrFlag.com (Paulovia does not receive any money from flag sales).
 Paulovia has many national, municipal and island flags currently in use.
 Citizens may also Print-a-Flag today for personal use in vehicles, offices and homes.
 Please send your photo to us holding the Paulovia flag for our Photo Gallery!